-- a- In the case of a natural person: - (10) Concerning the acquirer and any company ever directed or controlled by the acquirer, information on any: - (a) relevant criminal records, or criminal investigations or proceedings, relevant civil and administrative cases, and disciplinary actions (including disqualification as a company director or bankruptcy, insolvency or similar procedures); - (b) investigations, enforcement proceedings, or sanctions by a supervisory authority which the person has been the subject of; - (c) refusal of registration, authorisation, membership or licence to carry out a trade, business or profession; or the withdrawal, revocation or termination of registration, authorisation, membership or licence; or expulsion by a regulatory or government body;
+- a- In the case of a natural person: - (10) Concerning the acquirer and any company ever directed or controlled by the acquirer, information on any: - (a) relevant criminal records, or criminal investigations or proceedings, relevant civil and administrative cases, and disciplinary actions (including disqualification as a company director or bankruptcy, insolvency or similar procedures); - (b) investigations, enforcement proceedings, or sanctions by a supervisory authority which the person has been the subject of; - (c) refusal of registration, authorisation, membership or license to carry out a trade, business or profession; or the withdrawal, revocation or termination of registration, authorisation, membership or license; or expulsion by a regulatory or government body;

-- (d) dismissal from employment or a position of trust, fiduciary relationship, or similar situation, or having been asked to resign from employment in such a position; - (11) Information as to whether an assessment of reputation as an acquirer or as a person who directs the business of a financial institution has already been conducted by another supervisory authority (the identity of that authority and evidence of the outcome of this assessment); - (12) Information as to whether a previous assessment by another authority from another, non-financial, sector has already been conducted (the identity of that authority and evidence of the outcome of this assessment); - (13) Information by the acquirer regarding his financial position and strength: details concerning his sources of revenues, assets and liabilities, pledges and guarantees, etc; - (14) Description of the professional activities of the acquirer; - (15) Financial information including ratings and public reports on the companies controlled or directed by the acquirer and if available, ratings and public reports on the acquirer himself; - (16) Description of the financial [20] and non-financial [21] interests or relationships of the acquirer with: - (a) any other current shareholders of the target institution; - (b) any person entitled to exercise voting rights of the target institution [22]; - (c) any member of the board or similar body, or of the senior management of the target institution; - (d) the target financial institution itself and its group; - (e) any other interests or activities of the acquirer that may be in conflict with the target financial institution and possible solutions to those conflicts of interest.

-b- In the case of a legal person:

-- (17) Concerning the acquirer, any person who effectively directs its business and any company under its control, information on any: - (a) relevant criminal records, criminal investigations or proceedings, relevant civil and administrative cases, or disciplinary actions (including disqualification as company director or bankruptcy, insolvency or similar procedures); - (b) investigations, enforcement proceedings, or sanctions by a supervisory authority which the person has been the subject of; - (c) refusal of registration, authorisation, membership, or licence to carry out a trade, business or profession; or the withdrawal, revocation or termination of registration, authorisation,
+- (d) dismissal from employment or a position of trust, fiduciary relationship, or similar situation, or having been asked to resign from employment in such a position; - (11) Information as to whether an assessment of reputation as an acquirer or as a managing director of a financial institution has already been conducted by another supervisory authority (the identity of that authority and evidence of the assessment and its outcome); - (12) Information as to whether a previous assessment by another authority from another, non-financial, sector has already been conducted (the identity of that authority and evidence of this assessment and its outcome); - (13) Information by the acquirer regarding his financial position and strength: details concerning his sources of revenues, assets and liabilities, pledges and guarantees, etc; - (14) Information about the ratings and public reports of the acquirer or other companies under the control of the acquirer; - (15) Description of the professional activities of the acquirer; - (16) Description of the financial [19] and non-financial [20] interests or relationships of the acquirer with: - (a) any other current shareholders of the target institution; - (b) any person entitled to exercise voting rights [21]; - (c) any member of the board or similar body, or of the senior management of the target institution; - (d) the target financial institution itself; - (17) Information on the companies controlled or directed by the acquirer as well as on the companies in which the acquirer holds directly or indirectly 10% or more of the capital or the voting rights; - (18) Indication of any interests or activities of the acquirer that may be in conflict with the target financial institution; - b- In the case of a legal person: - (19) A complete list of the persons who effectively direct the business of the acquirer; - (20) Concerning the acquirer, any company in its group, and any person who effectively directs the business, information on any: - (a) relevant criminal records, criminal investigations or proceedings, relevant civil and administrative case, or disciplinary actions (including disqualification as company director or bankruptcy, insolvency or similar procedures); - (b) investigations, enforcement proceedings, or sanctions by a supervisory authority which the person has been the subject of;

-20 Financial interests include for example credit operations, guarantees, pledges.
+19 Financial interests must be understood as credit operations, guarantees, pledges...

-21 Non-financial interests include for example familial relationships.
+20 Non financial interests cover among others familial relationships.

-22 See the situations mentioned in Article 10 of Directive 2004/109/EC on the harmonization of transparency requirements.
+21 See the situations mentioned in Article 10 of Directive 2004/109/EC on the harmonization of transparency requirements.